home-assistant/companion.home-assistant/docs/integrations/universal-links.md

 What this allows for is NFC support.
 You can write a NFC tag with a NDEF URL like the above and whenever your device sees that NFC tag, a notification will appear for you to open the app with.

 Once you open the app, it will do whatever action you told it to in the URL.

+If multiple servers are connected to an iOS or mac app, you will be prompted to select a server when opening a universal link.